ericcervin/data-digestion-dot-clj/README.md

               Exports files containing useful (to me) subsets of that data.
               Exports data to local SQLite database.

 discogs.clj - Downloads list of releases in my record collection using the Discogs api.
               Exports basic release information into a tsv file.
               Exports data to local SQLite database.

+philosophy_usa.clj Imports data taken from National Center for Education Statistics.
+                   #s of philosophy/religious studies degrees
+                   completed at US Universities in the 2014 - 2015 academic year.